The online Comment window has expired

 • Default_avatar

-Shina Robinson almost 4 years ago
+Shina Robinson about 4 years ago

 I am a homeowner and landlord in District 5 and I support this resolution urging Governor Newsom to issue a moratorium on Ellis Act Evictions during the current state of emergency.
 The Ellis Act has become a huge loophole to get around rent control, and during this pandemic it carries deadlier weight.
 Please stand with public health common sense and help keep people home.
 Thank you.